1. Policy Statement

-5.2.3 If considering offering a secondment to a named individual (other than one named in a grant), the Head of School/Directorate should set out the business case to the Director of Human Resources for restricting the opportunity.
+5.2.3 If considering offering a secondment to a named individual (other than one named in a grant), the Head of School/Department should set out the business case to the Director of Human Resources for restricting the opportunity.

-5.2.4 Following financial approval and provision of a job description, the Head of School/Directorate (or his/her representative) sends a completed and signed form SA2 Application For The Use of An External-incoming Secondment to Human Resources.
+5.2.4 Following financial approval and provision of a job description, the Head of School/Department (or his/her representative) sends a completed and signed form SA2 Application For The Use of An External-incoming Secondment to Human Resources.
 Human Resources will prepare a secondment agreement which sets out the obligations, expectations and accountabilities of each party and the performance objectives or outcomes expected of the secondment.
 Arrangements that have an effect on grants or external funding will need to be approved and drafted by collaboration between Human Resources and RACDV.
 The agreement will need to be signed by the University, the secondee and the appropriate signatory from the host organisation.

 5.2.5 Secondments are usually arranged for a defined period of up to a 12 month period in the first instance.
-Any extension needs to be agreed by the Head of School/Directorate who will notify the Human Resources Division of this request.
+Any extension needs to be agreed by the Head of School/Department who will notify the Human Resources Division of this request.

 5.2.6 The substantive employer continues to pay the secondee’s salary and invoices Cardiff University, normally on a quarterly basis.

 5.2.7 Secondees normally work under the terms and conditions set out in their substantive contract.
-The Cardiff University School/Directorate would need to put administrative arrangements in place to record any annual leave taken and periods of sickness absence and inform the substantive employer of these.
+The Cardiff University School/Department would need to put administrative arrangements in place to record any annual leave taken and periods of sickness absence and inform the substantive employer of these.
 The substantive employer would be expected to assist as appropriate in any performance, discipline and grievance matters relating to the secondee.
 External secondees are not employees of Cardiff University and cannot be offered a Cardiff University contract of employment.

 5.3 Internal Secondments